bolt/docs/docs/configuration/settings.md

 ### Fixtures seed

-The fixtures are used to generate random conten.
+The fixtures are used to generate random content.
 However, in a testing or CI-environment, this randomness might cause side-effects.
 By setting the seed to a fixed number, you can produce the same output every time it runs: